Breast Augmentation Surgery

 If you often wish that your breasts were larger and fuller, breast augmentation surgery may be the right choice for you.
-Breast augmentation (augmentation mammaplasty) is a cosmetic procedure that uses implants or fat (Autologous fat transfer) to enlarge and shape the breasts.
+Breast augmentation (augmentation mammaplasty) is a cosmetic procedure that uses breast implant surgery or fat (Autologous fat transfer) to enlarge and shape the breasts.
 Your new look will give you greater freedom with fashion and may give your self-image a boost as well.
 You are a good candidate for breast augmentation if:

 - You feel that your breasts are too small.

 - Weight loss has changed the size and shape of your breasts.

 - Post pregnancy your breasts have become smaller and lost their firmness.

 - One of your breasts is noticeably smaller than the other.

 - You feel conscious wearing a swimsuit or a form-fitting top.

 Breast augmentation does not correct severely drooping breasts.
 If you want your breasts to look fuller and to be lifted due to sagging, a breast lift may be required in conjunction with breast augmentation.

 Breast lifting can often be done at the same time as your augmentation or may require a separate operation.
 Your plastic surgeon will assist you in making this decision.

 Silicone breast implants are filled with silicone gel.
 The gel feels a lot like natural breast tissue.
 The cohesive silicone gel implants which are now currently used have an added benefit that if the implant leaks, the gel may remain within the implant shell and not leak into the surrounding tissue.
 A leaking implant filled with silicone gel will not collapse.